 Backups VM data in SwissBackup using Restic

-This tutorial aims to present the different steps to back up and restore data from your VMs in the SwissBackup infrastructure which replicates your data 3 times in our datacenters in Switzerland.
+This tutorial aims to present the different steps to back up and restore data from your VMs in the SwissBackup infrastructure, in a Cloud backup space, which replicates your data 3 times in our datacenters in Switzerland.
 The backup tool used is restic.

 Instead of infomaniak SwissBackup you can use your public cloud swift storage or any OpenStack Swift storage